conda/conda/docs/source/dev-guide/deep-dives/logging.md

 (deep_dive_logging)=
 # Logging

-Logging in Conda is based on the [Python logging framework](https://docs.python.org/3/library/logging.html).
+Logging in conda is based on the [Python logging framework](https://docs.python.org/3/library/logging.html).
-In this guide, we'll describe the loggers and handlers used in Conda, as well as how they are used.
+In this guide, we'll describe the loggers and handlers used in conda, as well as how they are used.

 ## Logger hierarchy
 Python logging uses loggers as the source of logging messages.